Elvis Presley and the Hungerford Furniture Company (December 12, 1956)

 So by December 1956, it made perfect sense that the Memphis based HUNGERFORD FURNITURE COMPANY had chosen Elvis to be the focuspoint of their huge upcoming marketing campaign.
 But did it really make that much sense?

 Even though Elvis was hired to do an official Photoshoot for Hungerford on DECEMBER 12, the campaign never emerged.
-Hungerford jumped the very successful bandwagon of their hometown’s most famous citizen in order to cash in on his enormous popularity.
+Hungerford jumped on the very successful bandwagon of their hometown’s most famous citizen in order to cash in on his enormous popularity.
 But the powers that be at Hungerford eventually decided that the fans of Elvis would rather spend the little pocketmoney they had on EPE merchandise and RCA records, and not on expensive mahogony furniture.
 And the mahogony buying public (a.k.a. ‘adult America’) would probably even boycot their products once this wild kid from Tupelo became associated with them.
 Hungerford should have saved itself the time and money and hire Perry Como or Pat Boone’s face instead.

 In this article we take a look at the photos that were done during THE PHOTOSHOOT (in which we mainly see Elvis posing with the company’s executives while standing in front of a dresser) shortly before the Hungerford Company suddenly abandoned their Elvis-campaign.